Azure/hpcpack-acm-cli/README.md

 ## Usage

 After installation, there're 3 commands avaiable: `clusnode`, `clusdiag` and `clusrun` for cluster nodes, diagnostic jobs and general commands separately.
-They each have some subcommands, such `list` and `show`, etc. Execute them with `-h` paramter for help message, like `clusnode -h`.
+They each have some subcommands, such as `list` and `show`, etc. Execute them with `-h` paramter for help message, like `clusnode -h`.